New Jersey Bicycle Accident Laws

 Holding Negligent Drivers Liable

-Unfortunately, even bicyclists who follow all of the above laws are still at risk of falling victim to the inattention, distraction, or other negligent actions of motorists.
+Unfortunately, even bicyclists who follow all of the above laws may fall victim to the inattention, distraction, or other negligent actions of motorists.
 Bicycle accidents are much more devastating to the bicyclist than the driver.
-Serious injuries can change a bike rider's entire way of life, if the injuries don't take that life away.
-Although an accident can never be undone, there are still steps that may be taken to ensure the protection of a bicyclist’s future.
+Serious injuries can change a rider's entire way of life, if the injuries don't take that life away.
+Although an accident can never be undone, there are steps that may be taken to protect a bicyclist’s future.

 If you or a loved one has been injured in a bicycle crash in New Jersey, the skilled lawyers at Lependorf & Silverstein, P.C. ,can help you obtain the financial compensation you need to overcome the challenges you face now, and the financial, physical, and emotional challenges you may face in the future.
 To learn more about how an attorney can help, call us today for a free consultation at (609) 240-0040.

 - What to do After a Bike Accident?

 - New Jersey Department of Law and Public Safety Bike Safety Resources